ThinkDataEd/curriculum/docs/unit4/lesson16.md

 b. describe the population that it applies to

-c. describe what the decision tree is predicting, i.e., waht are the classifications at the leaves?
+c. describe what the decision tree is predicting, i.e., what are the classifications at the leaves?